-Criteria: Individuals working with licensed material must receive radiation safety training commensurate with their assigned duties and specific to the licensee's radiation safety program.
+Criteria: Individuals working with licensed material must receive radiation safety training commensurate with their assigned duties and specific to the licensee's Radiation Safety Program.
 In addition, those individuals who, in the course of employment, are likely to receive in a year a dose in excess of 100 mrem (1 mSv) must be instructed according to 10 CFR 19.12.

-Discussion: 10 CFR 20.1101(a) requires each licensee to develop, document, and implement a radiation protection program commensurate with the scope and extent of licensed activities and sufficient to ensure compliance with Part 20.
-Each individual working with radioactive material must be trained in the radiation safety procedures applicable to their job before beginning work with licensed materials.
+Discussion: Under 10 CFR 20.1101(a), each licensee is required to develop, document, and implement a radiation protection program commensurate with the scope and extent of licensed activities and sufficient to ensure compliance with Part 20.
+Each individual working with radioactive material must be trained in the radiation safety procedures applicable to his/her job before beginning work with licensed materials.
 Licensees should not assume that safety instruction has been adequately covered by prior employment or training.
 Practical, site-specific training should be provided for all individuals prior to beginning work with, or in the vicinity of, licensed material.
 Training should also be performed whenever there is a significant change in duties, procedures, regulations, or terms of the license.
-Each individual should also receive periodic refresher training at a frequency sufficient to ensure that all staff remain adequately trained.
+Each individual should also receive periodic refresher training at least annually to ensure that all staff remain adequately trained.